 - Monticello, Charlottesville - President Jefferson's private mansion offers tours and talks that tell the history of the third US President and his life and times.

 - Shenandoah National Park - The Skyline Drive runs along the ridge of this linear National Park, offering superb hiking opportunities and scenic outlooks.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 - Washington DC - Visit the nation's capital is home to the world-class Smithsonian Museums as well as iconic monuments such as the White House, the Lincoln Memorial, the Capitol building and the Vietnam Veterans Memorial Wall.